cnrancher/docs-octopus/docs/en/devicelink/state-of-dl.md

 ## Main Flow

 In the status of `DeviceLink`, there are several conditions used for tracing the states of the link.
-Next, let us come to understand the transition of these conditions.
+Now, let's start with the transition of these conditions.

-There is a `DeviceLink` description as below:
+This is a example of `DeviceLink`:

 ```yaml
 apiVersion: edge.cattle.io/v1alpha1